krasic/draft-krasic-quic-hpack/draft-krasic-quic-qpack.md

 connection with fewer than 256 requests, the index would consume 1 byte per header block.

-It might be advantageous to allow implemenations to send header frames on the HTTP control stream (QUIC stream 3).
+It might be advantageous to allow implementations to send header frames on the HTTP control stream (QUIC stream 3).
 Such headers would not be associated with any HTTP transaction, but could be used strategically to improve performance.
 For instance, as a means to avoid disabling QPACK because of table